Take Notice Fund

 • Black Masking Indians: Culture bearers who create beaded, sequined, and feathered suits to honor the Masking tradition, currently hold a position in a New Orleans–based Masking tribe, and celebrate on Mardi Gras, St. Joseph’s Day, and Super Sunday.

 • Other folk/traditional artists and culture bearers: A member of a community who practices their community’s artistic or creative expressions by creating new original work.
-Knowledge of these arts or skills are most often passed from person to person within the cultural group, and the art expresses the community’s values or aesthetics.
+Knowledge of these arts or skills is most often passed from person to person within the cultural group, and the art expresses the community’s values or aesthetics.

 Individual artists as well as ensembles/collectives/collaboratives may apply.
 In order for ensembles/collectives/collaboratives to apply, a majority of artists within the collective must meet all eligibility criteria independently.
 The group must have a demonstrated history of creating new work collectively and submit a single application, with funds shared equally.
 Artists may apply either as an individual or as a member of a collective.
 Members of a collective may not individually apply for the same project.